 Anthracite is more charcoal than black and contains some hints of silver that can really catch the light delightfully.

 In this picture, the combination of the wooden beams and white walls lays a lovely canvass for the anthracite radiator to be laid in on top, completing a lovely room with neutral tones.

 If you're considering making a feature wall in your kitchen, then an anthracite radiator could be the finishing touch you need.

-White vertical radiator
+4. White vertical radiators

 When horizontal wall space is tight, the best way to get around this problem is by installing a vertical radiator.
 Vertical rads make the most of upwards space, allowing more room for kitchen cupboards and furniture.

 As a result, more and more people are choosing to install vertical radiators in their kitchens.
 You get the same heat outputs as horizontal rads, but in a more convenient orientation for the room, so it's a perfectly sensible decision.

 If you're a traditionalist, then selecting a white vertical rad for your kitchen makes sense.
 The white of the rad, combined with other white goods such as the fridge, microwave or cooker can provide a sense of organisation and cleanliness - perfect for a busy kitchen.

 Sometimes you don't want to complicate things with fancy designer radiators and would prefer to stick with something tried and tested.